Ariel Rios: Legacy

 On February 5, 1985, the block-long federal building at 1200 Pennsylvania Avenue in Washington, D.C., that used to house the ATF Headquarters was renamed the Ariel Rios Federal Building in his honor.
 It now houses the United States Environmental Protection Agency headquarters.
-In May 2013, the building was renamed the William Jefferson Clinton Federal Building for former President Bill Clinton.
+In May 2013, the building was renamed the William Jefferson Clinton Federal Building after former President Bill Clinton.

 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) headquarters is now located at 99 New York Avenue NE in Washington, DC.
 In 2013, the ATF honored the memory of Special Agent Ariel Rios by naming the reflecting pool the Ariel Rios Reflecting Pool in accordance with the wishes of the family.
 In December 2016, this ATF Headquarters building was renamed the Ariel Rios Federal Building in his honor.

 In 2003, a stretch of 49th Avenue from Flagler Street to 8th Street SW was renamed Special Agent Ariel Rios Ave.
 (M Res.
 02-633) by the City of Miami.